Taekwondo at the 2008 Summer Olympics: Incident

-Beijing's latest security measures include increased inspection of Muslim gathering spots.
-Following the Kunming bombs in late July, police officers were observed seated across from a mosque in Beijing's Russian neighbourhood.
-After numerous inspections from authorities citing health issues, the proprietor of the Xinjiang Kashgar Restaurant near the major Olympic site claimed he closed down Tuesday.
-Many other Muslim eateries in the area, he said, had attracted similar inspections.
-The owner, an Uighur, asked not to be named for fear of being persecuted even more by the government.
+Beijing's latest security measures included increased inspection of Muslim gathering spots: following the Kunming bomb seizure in late July, police officers were observed seated across from a mosque in Beijing's Russian neighbourhood.
+After numerous inspections from authorities citing health issues, the proprietor of the Xinjiang Kashgar Restaurant near a major Olympic site had closed his restaurant down: many other Muslim eateries in the area had attracted similar inspections.

 Controversies

 Result overturning

 On August 23, the quarterfinal match in the Women's +67 kg between Sarah Stevenson of Great Britain and China's Chen Zhong, the defending gold medalist from Sydney and Athens, was plagued with controversy.
 Chen Zhong had led 1-0 through most of the match.
-However, 4 seconds before the end, Stevenson landed a clear strike to the face of her opponent.
-Nevertheless, only half the judges recorded the hit and thus was not registered, dashing Stevenson's Olympic hopes of gaining her the two points that would have secured her a quick victory.
+However, 4 seconds before the end, Sarah Stevenson landed a clear strike to the face of her opponent.
+Nevertheless, only half of the judges recorded the hit and thus was not registered, dashing Stevenson's Olympic hopes of gaining her the two points that would have secured her a quick victory.
 Stevenson's coach was seen to be agitated, which lead the coach to protest to the referee and judges, but initially, Zhong was awarded the match.
-The British team protested for over an hour based on the clear video footage, it was seen that there was a mishap of the strike to the face, unprecedently in the sport of Taekwondo, much to the crowd's dislike, the judges' decision was repealed.
+The British team protested for over an hour based on the video footage, it was seen that there was a mishap of the strike to the face, unprecedently in the sport of Taekwondo, much to the crowd's dislike, the judges' decision was repealed.
 In the course of time, it was Stevenson who went through to the semi-finals against the Mexican María del Rosario Espinoza.
 Espinoza, however, secured a clear victory over the unprepared Stevenson and went on to win gold, whilst Stevenson took bronze in the bronze medal match against the Egyptian Noha Abd Rabo.

 On announcing the change of result in the quarter-final, the tournament director said: